Management of Equipment in an ISO/IEC 17025:2017 Accredited Laboratory

 4. The laboratory’s experience with the vendor

-Depending on the situation VA can range from obtaining documented evidence of an established quality management system, to carrying out a full on-site audit.
-In practice the extent of VA will lay somewhere between these two extremes.
-A major instrument supplier with significant experience in the sector(s) the laboratory operates in, will unlikely require a full on-site audit unless performance issues are encountered.
+Depending on the situation, VA can range from obtaining documented evidence of an established quality management system to carrying out a full on-site audit.
+In practice, the extent of VA will lay somewhere between these two extremes.
+A major instrument supplier with significant experience in the sector(s) the laboratory operates in will unlikely require a full on-site audit unless performance issues are encountered.

 The procedure discussing the selection of laboratory equipment needs to specify the format the URS, FRS Operational, and vendor requirements should be presented in.
-The level of detail need for a specific instrument will depend on its use and complexity.
+The level of detail needed for a specific instrument will depend on its use and complexity.
 The equipment classifications discussed in the previous paper2 in this series can be used to establish requirements for different categories.